trustedci/swe-guide-site/pages/level2.md

 - Does not include any network-connected services
 - Does not include any libraries or other resources that may be incorporated into a security function (e.g. encryption, authentication, input validation) or into a network-connected service

-Teams developing at Level 2 should be doing all of the Level 1 requirements, including: using *revision control*, *documenting dependencies and build process*, creating and maintaining *build Infrastructure*, communicating the software's *development status*, and adding a *license* to the software.
+**At level 2 the primary software engineering concerns are to demonstrate integrity of the software and to minimize the occurance of common faults--security and otherwise--introduced through failures of communication and failures of software distribution.**

-In this chapter, we cover additional Level 2 requirements:
+Teams developing at Level 2 should be doing all of the Level 1 requirements detailed in the previous chapter, as well as these additional Level 2 requirements:

 1. Revision Control Workflow
 2. Semantic Versioning